ANASANASRI/SupplierManagementSystem_SQL-Server_JavaFX/README.md

 #### Since V2.1.26，GreaterWMS switch license to AGPLv3, Personal learning is unlimited, and you need to purchase a commercial license for commercial use.

 [//]: # (About the Project)
-## :star2: About the Project
+## :star2:About the Project

-This Inventory management system is the currently Ford Asia Pacific after-sales logistics warehousing supply chain process.
-After I leave Ford, I start this project in order to help some who need it.
-OneAPP Type.
-Support scanner PDA, mobile APP, desktop exe, website as well.
+This Supplier Management System is designed to streamline the after-sales logistics warehousing supply chain process in the Ford Asia Pacific region.
+The project aims to assist businesses in managing their suppliers efficiently.
+It supports various platforms including scanner PDA, mobile app, desktop executable, and website.

 [//]: # (Function)
 ## :dart: Function